decorative banner image

 • Mentoring

-• Fostering and improving parental involvement in planning and facilitating a college education;
+• Fostering and improving parental involvement in planning for and facilitating a college education

 • Academic enrichment activities